A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Introduction

+Previous results on BFS and DFS have mainly focused on worst case analysis.
+For DFS, \citet{Knuth1975} developed an influential technique for estimating the size of the search tree.
+Assuming the tree had similar branching factor in all branches, \citeauthor{Knuth1975} estimated the search tree size by multiplying the observed branching factors on the way down through the tree.
+Despite its simplicity, the technique was practically useful and was subsequently extended and refined by \citet{Purdom1978}, \citet{Chen1992}, and \citet{Lelis2013}.
+Results relevant to BFS include the analysis of A* \citep{Nilsson1971} and the analysis of iteratively deepening A* (IDA*) developed by \citet{Korf2001} and extended by \citet{Zahavi2010}.
+When no heuristic information is available A* reduces to BFS, and IDA* to a memory efficient but slow version of BFS.
+Approaches to algorithm selection \citep{Rice1975} have mostly relied on machine learning techniques applied to problem features.
+Such results often provide limited insight into \emph{why} a certain approach works better in a certain instance \citep{Kotthoff2014, Hutter2014,Thompson2011, ArbelaezRodriguez2011}.

-Our main contribution is an analysis of expected BFS and DFS runtime as a function of tree depth, goal level, branching factor and path redundancy (Sections \ref{sec:cbt}--\ref{sec:grammar}).
-We also verify the results experimentally (\autoref{sec:experimental-verification}).
-Most of these results will be published as \citep{Everitt2015a, Everitt2015b}.
-Definitions of different types of search problems and search algorithms are given in \autoref{sec:graph-problems} and \ref{sec:graph-algorithms}, and a review of related work can be found in \autoref{sec:lit-rev}.
-Conclusions and outlooks come in \autoref{sec:empirical-predictions} and \ref{sec:conclusions}.
-Finally, \autoref{sec:list-of-notation} provides a list of notation, and \autoref{sec:list-of-search-problems} and \ref{sec:topological-features} contain lists of search problems and potentially useful topological features.
+To facilitate our analysis, we use a probabilistic model of goal distribution.
+Our main contribution is an analysis of expected BFS and DFS runtime as a function of tree depth, goal level, branching factor, and path redundancy (\cref{sec:sgl,sec:mgl,sec:cb,sec:grammar}).
+Estimation of the required parameters is discussed in \cref{sec:graph-param}.
+We analyse both tree search and graph search versions of BFS and DFS.
+Following an informal overview of the results in \cref{sec:informal} and a broader literature review in \cref{sec:litrev}, technical background and definitions are provided in \cref{sec:preliminaries}.
+Our analytical results are verified experimentally in \cref{sec:experimental-verification}.
+Conclusions and outlook come in \cref{sec:conclusions}.
+Finally, a list of notation can be found in \cref{sec:list-of-notation}.

+Some of the results have previously been published in conference papers \citep{Everitt2015a, Everitt2015b}.
+In this paper, we have added sections on estimation of the graph parameters and on extensions to heuristic search (\cref{sec:graph-param,sec:heuristic}), extended the empirical verification (\cref{sec:experimental-verification}), and made substantial improvements to especially DFS graph search theory (\cref{sec:dfs-cb}).
+We also provide additional background, illustrations, and discussion, and add a more extensive literature survey along with a statement of our grander vision for this work.